 Sadly, the typical response was “nowhere”.
 If they had used any vacation time at all, it was mostly to catch up on projects at home.
 Or sometimes for a quick a trip to visit family out of town.
 I would then list 10, 20, 30 or more amazing things that we had seen in our travels in the past year alone.
 Amazingly, we even managed to spend a month in Australia without any of my work colleagues noticing.
 It was bit rough working on the other side of the clock (midnight to 9am) but worth it.

 I didn’t talk about our travels and experiences to be boastful or make my colleagues jealous.
 But rather to inspire them to what is possible.
 And when delivered the right way, it did nearly always inspire them to go out and travel more too.
 That is actually one of my very favorite things about what we do in our daily lives and via this blog, YouTube channel, social media and email newsletters.

 We love helping people and inspiring them to live a life they love.
 But that inspiration always needs to start with inspiring ourselves by living a life WE love.

-This work life balance shift is especially challenging when you are surrounded in your daily life by people who are retired, on vacation, had less gruelling schedules or were otherwise financially independent.
-I found inspiration in others that were working for themselves as contractors, consultants or running their own business, which offered even more flexibility and freedom than I had.
-Which reminds me, I should probably caution you if you have not started yet living life on the road, as that the freedom can become addictive – the more you have the more you want.
+This work-life balance shift is especially challenging when you are surrounded in your daily life by people who are retired, on vacation, had less grueling schedules or were otherwise financially independent.
+I found inspiration in others that worked for themselves as contractors, consultants or running their own business.
+Those paths offered even more flexibility and freedom than I had.
+Which reminds me, I should probably caution you.
+If you have not started yet living life on the road, know that the freedom can become addictive.
+The more you have the more you want.

 Freedom, health, time and love are the ultimate measures of wealth and when you have them, you want more – for yourself and for others.